Real-Sello/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Description Of All Scripts in The Task
+# Description Of All Scripts in The Task

-0-hello_world - script that prints “Hello, World”, followed by a new line to the standard output.
+0. hello_world - script that prints “Hello, World”, followed by a new line to the standard output.

 1. Confused smiley - script that displays a confused smiley "(Ôo)'.